biofalopes/biofalopes.github.io/content/post/google-pca-guide/index.md

 - [TerramEarth](https://services.google.com/fh/files/blogs/master_case_study_terramearth.pdf)

+## Opinion About the Exam
+The exam is challenging, requiring both a deep understanding of low-level details—such as command-line parameters for tools like gcloud and gsutil—and a solid grasp of high-level concepts across many GCP products.

+Having previously passed the Kubernetes CKA exam, which is an “open book” format, I can draw some comparisons.
+For the CKA, you’re allowed to refer to documentation on kubernetes.io, which makes the exam focused more on practical problem-solving than rote memorization.
+Although the CKA was difficult, I was well-prepared and finished it significantly faster than the allotted time.
+There’s little opportunity to rely heavily on documentation during the test, so it’s crucial to have a strong foundational knowledge.
+The documentation is best used for quick lookups or copying manifest templates to save time.
+Overall, the CKA was an enjoyable experience because it emphasized real-world tasks.
+Working directly in the command line to solve problems provided a sense of accomplishment, and it avoided requiring you to memorize information that’s readily available online.

+In contrast, the GCP PCA exam is very different.
+That is also true for all other AWS and Azure exams I took.
+It requires memorization of details you'd typically copy/paste in your daily work rather than hands-on problem-solving.
+Without practical, scenario-based tasks, it’s harder to gauge whether you're fully equipped to handle real challenges on GCP.
+This difference makes you feel less confident about how well the exam aligns with practical skills needed for day-to-day work in the cloud.

 ## Summary:

 In short, my journey to prepare for the Google Cloud Professional Cloud Architect certification involved a focused, three-month study plan leveraging a blend of free and paid resources.
 I prioritized hands-on labs and quizzes from Google Cloud Skills Boost, supplemented by Ranga Karanam's Udemy course for broader conceptual understanding and Sebastian Hooker's concise exam guide for focused review.
 Mastering the four official case studies proved invaluable, as did extensive practice exams.
 While the exam itself demands significant memorization, my prior cloud experience and targeted approach helped me feel confident going in.
 I hope this detailed account of my preparation, including the resources and strategies I used, provides a helpful roadmap for your own PCA journey.
 Remember to prioritize hands-on experience and a deep understanding of the case studies – they are key to success.